The Survival Bandit Problem: Study of the Probability of Ruin

 \section{Study of the Probability of Ruin}

-As mentioned in the setup section, we start our study by analyzing the probability of ruin of anytime policies.
-In this section, we only consider anytime policies.
-First, we derive one of the two main results of our paper: a tight lower bound on the probability of ruin in the case of multinomial arm distributions of support $\{-1, 0, 1\}$ (Theorem~\ref{non_asymptotic_lower_bound_theorem}), which we generalize to distributions bounded in $[-1, 1]$ (Corollary~\ref{non_asymptotic_lower_bound_corollary}).
-We further relate this bound to the probability of ruin of i.i.d.~random walks on $\{-1, 0, 1\}$ in Lemma~\ref{proba_lemma}.
+In this section, we study the probability of ruin of anytime policies in the case of multinomial arm distributions (of support $\{-1, 0, 1\}$).
+We first derive one of the main results of this paper: a tight lower bound on the probability of ruin (Theorem~\ref{non_asymptotic_lower_bound_theorem}), which will be generalized to distributions bounded in $[-1, 1]$ in Proposition~\ref{non_asymptotic_lower_bound_corollary} of Section~\ref{generalization_section}.
+We further relate this bound to the probability of ruin of i.i.d.~random walks on $\{-1, 0, 1\}$ in Lemma~\ref{proba_lemma}, which is a result of independent interest.